Ronald Lauder: Art

 Lauder is an honorary trustee of the World Monuments Fund, a New York-based non-profit with the mission of protecting endangered cultural heritage sites around the world.

 In 1987, Lauder established the Ronald S. Lauder Foundation, a philanthropic organization that is dedicated to rebuilding Jewish life in Central and Eastern Europe.
 The foundation also supports student exchange programs between New York and various capitals in Central and Eastern Europe.

 In 1998, Lauder co-founded the Alzheimer's Drug Discovery Foundation with his brother, Leonard A. Lauder.
 Its mission it to "rapidly accelerate the discovery of drugs to prevent, treat and cure Alzheimer's disease."
 Ronald continues as the Foundation's co-chairman.

+In 2014, Jeffrey Epstein established a limited liability company for Lauder and Leon Black to share ownership of a $25 million artwork by Kurt Schwitters.

 In 2019, Lauder purchased a majority of the collection of The International Museum of World War II.
 An agreement to keep the museum open while a new home was found was terminated by Lauder.

 In 2020, Lauder gave 91 pieces of arms and armor to the Metropolitan Museum of Art.
 The 91-object gift is the museum's most significant of arms and armor since 1942.
 To honor the gift, the museum's entire group of Arms and Armor galleries is now named for Lauder.

 President of the World Jewish Congress

-Lauder with German leaders at a rally against anti-Semitism in Berlin, September 14, 2014.
+Lauder with German leaders at a rally against antisemitism in Berlin, September 14, 2014.
 Left to right: Cardinal Reinhard Marx, Protestant Church leader Nikolaus Schneider, Ronald S. Lauder, German Federal President Joachim Gauck, Central Council of Jews in Germany President Dieter Graumann, German Federal Chancellor Angela Merkel.

 Lauder was elected president of the World Jewish Congress on June 10, 2007, following the resignation of Edgar Bronfman, Sr. He beat the South African businessman Mendel Kaplan and Einat Wilf of Israel by a clear margin.

 President George W. Bush appointed him to serve on the honorary delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of the State of Israel in May 2008.

 Lauder condemned the persecution of Rohingya Muslims in Myanmar.

-Lauder said in July 2025 that he believed the World Jewish Congress lawsuit against Swiss banks, which resulted in a $1.29 billion settlement in 1998, should be re-opened because of allegations Credit Suisse, now owned by UBS, concealed documents that would have magnified the number of accounts held in Switzerland for Nazi interests and Holocaust victims.
+Lauder said in July 2025 that he believed the World Jewish Congress lawsuit against Swiss banks, which resulted in a $1.29 billion settlement in 1998, should be reopened because of allegations Credit Suisse, now owned by UBS, concealed documents that would have magnified the number of accounts held in Switzerland for Nazi interests and Holocaust victims.
 Lauder said he believed the original settlement should have been up to $10 billion higher.